BU-Spark/ml-spare-it-contamination/3.EDA/README.md

 - **`images_and_labels.ipynb`**: This file contains an analysis of the images and labels in the dataset, including details about class imbalance and other potential issues.

-- **`Performance vs Sample Counts`**: This directory contains graphs of the previous segmentation model performance vs # of trainig examples by class.
+- **`Performance vs Sample Counts`**: This directory contains graphs of the previous segmentation model performance vs # of training examples by class.

 ## Extra Setup